-Wild birds benefit from being fed year-round but, in the harsher winter months, keeping food resources topped up can be especially rewarding for both them and us.
+Wild birds benefit from being fed year-round but, in the harsher winter months, keeping wild bird food resources topped up can be especially rewarding for both them and us.

-We all know that our feathered friends love us giving them a helping hand.
-But what should we be feeding them?
-And, do different breeds of bird have their own special favourites?
+We all know that our small garden birds love us giving them a helping hand.
+But what bird food should we be feeding them?
+And do different breeds of bird have their own special favourites?
 Here’s a handy checklist to help you decide what’s best to feed the wild birds in your garden and tips for the best bird food for winter.

 • Peanuts.
 Choose peanuts that are unsalted, fresh and sold for human consumption or by a reputable feed shop.
-(Always provide peanuts for your birds in good-quality mesh feeders to protect chicks from being fed whole nuts and choking).
-Peanuts attract tits, greenfinches, house sparrows, nuthatches, great spotted woodpeckers and siskins!
+Peanuts attract tits, greenfinches, house sparrows, nuthatches, great spotted woodpeckers and siskins.
+Always provide peanuts for your birds in good-quality mesh feeders to protect chicks from being fed whole nuts which could cause choking.

 • Mild grated cheese.
 Attracts robins, wrens and dunnocks.
 (It’s not just for mice!)

 • Dried fruit.
 Blackbirds, song thrushes and robins love snacking on raisins and sultanas.
 Grapes, sultanas, raisins and artificial sweeteners are toxic to dogs, so make sure you place these out of reach of pets.

 • Fruit.
 Apples, pears and soft fruits are a great autumn option for blue tits and blackbirds.

 • Insects.
 Mealworms will attract robins and blue tits.
 Or try waxworms to attract tree creepers and wrens.
 To welcome a variety of species into your garden, our wild bird insect medley is just the thing.